 My name is Fernanda Eberstadt.
 I am a novelist and non-fiction writer.

 I’ve published five novels and one book of non-fiction, and many hundreds of articles for journals including The New York Times Magazine, The New Yorker, Vogue, frieze, Vanity Fair, Architectural Digest, the TLS

-Some of my running passions are art, political dissidence and religious prophecy, Russia and its prisons.
+Some of my running passions are art, political dissidence and religious prophecy, Russia, New York in the 60s and 70s.
 I’ve written about: